tlienart/Xranklin.jl/docs/syntax/basics.md

     + Bartlett
 }

-the number of the first item of an ordered list indicates the starting number which can be different than 1:
+the number of the first item of an ordered list indicates the starting number.
+So if you want an ordered list starting from 2 for instance you could do:

 \showmd{
   2. Foo